Haghighatbin/Srltool/README.md

 ## Srltool
-Author: Amin Haghighatbin - 2022\n
+Author: Amin Haghighatbin - 2022<br />
-Serial Tool (srltool) - A tool to communicate with a Micropython-based STM32 device\n
+Serial Tool (srltool) - A tool to communicate with a Micropython-based STM32 device<br />

 Srltool is a simplified command-line tool to communicate with Micropython-based STM32 devices over serial connection.
 Send/Receive directories and files, Make/Remove directories and files, details about the memory usage and availabe space on flash are examples of the features already been included in the tool.
-Srltool was a personal project for personal use; please be cautious specifically while using features such rmdir/rmfile.
+Srltool was a personal project for personal use; please be cautious specifically while using features such rmdir/rmfile.<br />

 Usage: cli.py [OPTIONS] COMMAND [ARGS]...